neutralinojs/gsoc2024/README.md

 Project size: ~175h

+## C++/JavaScript integration test system enhancements

+Neutralinojs project has a integration test suite for testing both C++ and JavaScript code at once.
+Currently, Neutralinojs integration tests covers minimal tests to detect possible function breakdowns.
+The goal of this task is to write a complete test suite covering all aspects of Neutralinojs APIs and global variables.
+Also, we expect to run the test suite on Windows CI instance too.

+Areas: Neutralinojs, Unit/Integration testing, Node.js and GitHub Actions

+Difficulty rating: Medium

+Project size: ~350h

 ## Submit a new idea

 We have listed down some crucial tasks above for contributing.
 But, feel free to discuss